 SignalDrop is a Mac menu bar app that finally tells you when your WiFi disconnects. macOS has never built a native WiFi-disconnect notification — the WiFi icon just changes from full bars to empty bars and hopes you notice.
-SignalDrop fixes that with instant macOS notifications the moment your connection changes, plus per-network reliability tracking, signal-weakness warnings, "connected but no internet" detection, and one-click ISP outage receipts you can paste straight into support chats. $4.99 on the Mac App Store, no in-app purchases, no analytics, no telemetry, no subscription.
-Built by Jesse Meria, an indie developer who runs a cafe in Charlevoix, Michigan and got tired of arguing with his ISP about outages he couldn't prove.
+SignalDrop fixes that with instant macOS notifications the moment your connection changes, plus per-network reliability tracking, signal-weakness warnings, "connected but no internet" detection, and one-click ISP outage receipts you can paste straight into support chats.
+Version 1.1 adds a Network Insights window with a live scanner, signal graph, and connection-history report with PDF export. $4.99 on the Mac App Store, no in-app purchases, no analytics, no telemetry, no subscription.
+Built by Jesse Meria, an indie developer who runs a small cafe and got tired of arguing with his ISP about outages he couldn't prove.

 | Name | SignalDrop — WiFi Monitor |